joejenett/iwebthings/_posts/2023-07-28-just-horsing-around-here.md

 ‘Gaming and geekery’ plus this extensive collection of model horses - what fun!

 Note to self: Puns may indeed be the lowest form of humor.
-My bad.

 All kidding aside - it’s an impressive collection. 😎